Are you looking for the perfect vacation to shake off your pandemic blues?

-Listed as one of the Great Public Spaces in America, Church Street Marketplace also contains some of the most beautiful public arts like the mural Everyone Loves a Parade! by Canadian muralist Pierre Hardy.
+Listed as one of the Great Public Spaces in America, Church Street Marketplace also contains some of the most beautiful public art, like the mural Everyone Loves a Parade! by Canadian muralist Pierre Hardy.

-3. Shelburne Farms
+2.3.
+Shelburne Farms

-4. Shelburne Museum
+2.4.
+Shelburne Museum

-The museum is shaped like a horseshoe and was constructed to display a 500-foot long handmade circus parade.
+The museum is shaped like a horseshoe and was constructed to display a 500-foot-long handmade circus parade.
 The round barn is used for special exhibits.

-5. Waterfront Park
+2.5.
+Waterfront Park

 Waterfront Park is the perfect place to enjoy a relaxing day with your family.
 It is Burlington’s best attraction and should be part of the itinerary of all the tourists visiting the city.

-6. University of Vermont
+2.6.
+University of Vermont

 Another one of the main attractions of the University of Vermont is the Royall Tyler Theatre.
-Throughout the year, the students of the University perform plays by Shakespeare or there are even student-directed one-act plays.
-You can definitely catch one of the shows if you are interested in theatre and literature.
+Throughout the year, the students of the University perform plays by Shakespeare, or there are even student-directed one-act plays.
+You can catch one of the shows if you are interested in theatre and literature.

-7. Lake Champlain Islands
+2.7.
+Lake Champlain Islands

 While Vermont is usually associated with the large mountains framing the back of the state, Lake Champlain Islands also catch the attention of many visitors.
-You can plan a day trip to the islands, as they have many summer recreational activities available to make your stay full of excitement and fun.
+You can plan a day trip to the islands, as many summer recreational activities are available to make your stay full of excitement and fun.

 Lake Champlain Islands includes Great Isle, the largest island of the Lake.
-It is also known as South Hero Island, Isle La Motte, North Hero, and the Alburg Penninsula among the locals.
+Lake is also known as South Hero Island, Isle La Motte, North Hero, and the Alburg Peninsula among the locals.
 They have beaches, campgrounds, and state parks.

-If you are not scared of the waters, then you can also go kayaking or paddleboarding in the lake.

-All the islands of Lake Champlain are inter-connected by bridges and causeways as well as there are roads leading to north Burlington.
+If you are not scared of the waters, you can also go kayaking or paddleboarding in the lake.
+Lake Champlain’s islands are interconnected by bridges, causeways, and roads leading to north Burlington.
 They are famous for their apple orchards and have the longest blooming season in the state.